 Make a note of exactly when the incident happened and outline any injuries caused.

 Once you have this evidence, you should speak to a specialist personal injury lawyer as soon as you can.
 They’ll be able to let you know whether they think you could make a successful case.
 They’ll also refer you to a medical expert who will assess your injuries and the effect they’ve had on your life.

 Once the expert’s report is prepared, your personal injury solicitor will negotiate with those responsible for your injuries to win you the out-of-court settlement you deserve.
 Or, if the matter does have to go to court, they’ll help you prepare the most robust case possible and be with you every step of the way as your case goes through the courts.

-The amount of compensation you receive will depend of the extent of your injuries and how long you’re expected to take to recover, but could include damages for:
+If you’re self employed and you’re injured at work, you still have the right to claim compensation.
+The amount of compensation you receive will depend on the extent of your injuries and how long you’re expected to take to recover, but could include damages for:

 Because your compensation figure depends on so many different factors which are unique to your case, it’s difficult to say exactly how much money you might receive.
 But to get a guideline figure, you can try our online compensation calculator.

 If you’re a self employed worker and you’ve been injured at work and the accident wasn’t your fault, yet you’re now unable to work because of injuries sustained, you’ll know how much stress that can cause.

 Not being able to work means a loss of income (and when you’re self employed you don’t get sick pay), and this can have a real impact on your financial situation, which can cause even more stress.